dingchaozhang-tc/chatbot_docker/README.md

 Now that your image is online, anyone who has docker installed can play with your app by typing just a single command.
 - Go to EC2 in AWS, configuring inboud ports in security group:
-Go to the "Network & Security" -> Security Group settings in the left hand navigation,find the Security Group that your instance is apart of Click on Inbound Rules,u se the drop down and add HTTP (port 80). and also choose the right VPC group:vpc-082e7fb283b5063e1 used in this demo in developer_qa environment.
+Go to the "Network & Security" -> Security Group settings in the left hand navigation,find the Security Group that your instance is apart of Click on Inbound Rules,u se the drop down and add HTTP (port 80). and also choose the right VPC group used in this demo in developer_qa environment.
 First we install docker on EC2:
 ```
 sudo apt install docker.io